LarsTjernstrom/Website/README.md

 Every surface has a **Name** and a path to the **View URI** that defines the presentation of the blending points.
 This URL can be resolved to a static file or to a dynamic handler, to which a different app responds (try it with Content app!).

-A surface can be **Default**, meaning that it will be forced on any JSON response from any Starcounter app.

-If a surface is not default, then it will wrap only the URIs that are assigned to it using **Catching rules**.
+A surface wraps only the URIs that are assigned to it using **Catching rules**.

 #### Blending points